Train communication network

-The train communication network (TCN) is a hierarchical combination of two fieldbus networks for data transmission within trains.
+A train communication network (TCN) refers to a specific implementation for how equipment installed on a train communicates with other equipment installed on the same train.
+It is defined in international standard IEC 61375.
+This specific standard uses two fieldbus networks.
 It consists of the Multifunction Vehicle Bus (MVB) inside each vehicle and of the Wire Train Bus (WTB) to connect the different vehicles.
-The TCN components have been standardized in IEC 61375.

 Multifunction vehicle bus (MVB)

 The MVB connects individual nodes within a vehicle or closed train set.
 Unlike the WTB, there is no single connector standard for the MVB – instead, there are 3 defined media and connector classes: